SamNiechcial/MySQL-With-Vault/README.md

 5. Refactor new Python 2.7 scripts for security, separation of concerns, etc.

 6. Write Test suite:
-Unit testing with PyTest
+Unit testing with PyTest,
-Behavioural testing with Cucumber (Potentially - for Product Owners etc)
+Behavioural testing with Cucumber

-7. Real world testing: Start anew, alter configuration files, and attempt to spin up the entire service in production mode - If this works a few times, I would then consider version 1.0 and package distribution, with public key cryptography etc.
+7. Battle testing: Start anew, alter configuration files, and attempt to spin up all service clusters in production mode.

 8. Create a version to work with modern services, MySQL 8 with Python 3